ceph/ceph-cm-ansible/roles/users/README.rst

 - Allow management of the UID for each user

 - Allow management of the shell for each user

-- Add the ability to remove or revoke user access

 - Ensure that the sudo group exists with the correct permissions.
 We currently depend on it being created already by other playbooks (ansible_managed.yml) or created by cobbler